polca/premise/docs/user_scenarios.rst

 file and the inventories, and which inventories to use for which technologies.
 It also indicates which markets to create and for which regions.

-#    **lci-xxx.csv**: optional, a csv file containing the inventories of the scenario, if needed.
+#    **lci-xxx.csv**: optional, a csv file containing the inventories of the scenario, if those
+are needed but not present in the LCA database.

 datapackage.json